pranjaldatta/PyVision/pyvision/misc/noise2noise/README.md

-# Noise2Noise
+# Noise2Noise: Learning Image Restoration without Clean Data

 Noise2Noise is an image-denoising model which is trained on noisy data only.
-This implementation is based on the ICML 2018 paper.
-Check out the paper [here](https://arxiv.org/abs/1803.04189)!
+This implementation is based on the ICML 2018 [paper](https://arxiv.org/abs/1803.04189) by Jaakko Lehtinen et al.

 ## Some Specific Details